AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Greet;

 Second, arrays in Ada are bounds checked.
-This means that if you try to access an element outside of the bounds of the array, you will get a runtime error instead of accessing random memory as in unsafe languages.
+This means that if you try to access an element outside of the bounds of the array, you will get a run-time error instead of accessing random memory as in unsafe languages.

 .. code-block:: ada